cnlohr/badderapple/README.md

 ### What is this C64 demo doing?

-It wasn't until Brendan Becker showed me https://www.youtube.com/watch?v=OsDy-4L6-tQ -- One of the clear huge boons is that the charset.
+It wasn't until [Inverse Phase](https://inversephase.bandcamp.com/) showed me [Onslaught - Bad Apple 64 - C64 Demo])(https://www.youtube.com/watch?v=OsDy-4L6-tQ) -- One of the clear huge boons is that the charset.
 They claim 70 bytes/frame, at 12fps.

 It's clear that they're doing a 40x25 grid of 8x8's.
 That would be 1,000 cells?
 At any rate